Creating database tables

 Converting a CSV to a database table

 Database tables can be easily created within the workspace by converting a CSV file.
 From the Files tab, choose a CSV file and select the option 'Convert to table' in the option menu.
-A New table tab will open in the workspace.
+A New database table tab will open in the workspace.

 • Column names must satisfy the restrictions outlined below, otherwise, the field will be highlighted in red, indicating an error.
 Column name requirements: